 Galois theory became, together with the theory of ideals, a central guiding feature of the study of algebraic numbers in the nineteenth century and continues to inform a great deal of number theory, especially the theory of diophantine equations.

 The Galois groups encountered in the theory of cyclotomy are, as we have seen in the examination of specific cases although without explicitly drawing attention to it, rather special.
 They are abelian, in the sense that when we compose any two of the correspondences to obtain a third, the order in which the correspondences are applied does not matter.
-A decisive observation of Leopold Kronecker was that, when k is the field of rational numbers itself, abelian Galois groups appear only for cyclotomic fields K and for fields K lying within them, thus only for those fields that arise in the study of regular polygons.
-The problem then was posed in various forms, which became increasingly precise, whether it would be possible over any field k of algebraic numbers to describe all the abelian Galois extensions.
-Although I have no intention of presenting it in detail here, this description was achieved and in connection with an apparently unrelated phenomenon, the decomposition of primes in k in a larger field K, but only for K/k Galois with an abelian Galois group.
+A decisive observation of Leopold Kronecker was that, when katex is not defined is the field of rational numbers itself, abelian Galois groups appear only for cyclotomic fields katex is not defined and for fields katex is not defined lying within them, thus only for those fields that arise in the study of regular polygons.
+The problem then was posed in various forms, which became increasingly precise, whether it would be possible over any field katex is not defined of algebraic numbers to describe all the abelian Galois extensions.
+Although I have no intention of presenting it in detail here, this description was achieved and in connection with an apparently unrelated phenomenon, the decomposition of primes in katex is not defined in a larger field katex is not defined, but only for katex is not defined Galois with an abelian Galois group.
 This is a problem to which over the course of the nineteenth century Gauss, Dirichlet, Dedekind and Frobenius had contributed.

-We can already see the phenomenon in Dedekind’s example, for which the field k is the field of rational numbers and K the field of numbers a + b \sqrt{-5} with a and b rational, a field that arises in connection with the construction of a regular polygon with 20 sides and that is closely related to the field containing the numbers (3.1).
-Continuing the calculations of Dedekind, we could ask ourselves what ideals in k, thus what prime numbers p= 2, 3, 5, 7, 11, 13, 17, 19, … are the products of two prime ideals in K in the sense for which this is true for 3 and 7 in Dedekind’s explanatory calculations and which, like 11, 13, 17, 19, remain prime, in the sense that such factorizations are not possible.
-It turns out that, apart from 2 and 5 which are exceptional, the distinction is determined by the remainder left on division by 20.
-If it is 1, 3, 7 or 9 such a factorization is possible; if it is 11, 13, 17 or 19 it is not.
+We can already see the phenomenon in Dedekind’s example, for which the field katex is not defined is the field of rational numbers and katex is not defined the field of numbers katex is not defined with katex is not defined and katex is not defined rational, a field that arises in connection with the construction of a regular polygon with katex is not defined sides and that is closely related to the field containing the numbers (3.1).
+Continuing the calculations of Dedekind, we could ask ourselves what ideals in katex is not defined, thus what prime numbers katex is not defined are the products of two prime ideals in katex is not defined in the sense for which this is true for katex is not defined and katex is not defined in Dedekind’s explanatory calculations and which, like katex is not defined, remain prime, in the sense that such factorizations are not possible.
+It turns out that, apart from katex is not defined and katex is not defined which are exceptional, the distinction is determined by the remainder left on division by katex is not defined.
+If it is katex is not defined or katex is not defined such a factorization is possible; if it is katex is not defined or katex is not defined it is not.
 The core of class field theory and the key to Kronecker’s discovery, striking in its time and striking today, is that these two phenomena are intimately related.

 Can the revelation of these arcane properties of numbers, their factorizations, in what-ever sense, and their relation to the structure—abelian or non-abelian—of a group with no apparent visual appeal in any sense be considered beautiful?
 Of what value is it?
 It certainly lacks the immediate appeal of elementary geometry and arithmetic or indeed of simple algebra, which can fascinate even a child; it is also a far cry from the sharpening of our sensuous pleasure in fluid flow or other kinds of movement offered by its description in terms of differential equations and their solutions.
 On the other hand, these matters are less recondite than they at first seem and remain reasonably close to their origins in the reflections of eighteenth century mathematicians like Euler, Legendre and Gauss on more immediate properties of the integers, and are certainly essential for the understanding of Fermat’s theorem, for a long time the favourite puzzle of amateur mathematicians and of many professionals.
 Class field theory and related matters have become the stock in trade of a very large number of professional mathematicians, so that the question of its value is an existential question, best avoided.